• Skip to primary navigation

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Doing so allows me to create more unique content and recipes for you.

-WOW lookie me canning veggies from my garden!
+WOW lookie me canning Spicy Pickle Relish with veggies from my garden!

 I feel all farmer-ish and stuff.